19hours/sg-statutes/Acts/Financial Advisers Act.md

 “commodity” has the same meaning as in section 2(1) of the Securities and Futures Act;

-[35/2007 wef 27/02/2008]

 “company” has the same meaning as in section 4(1) of the Companies Act (Cap.
 50);

 “connected person”, in relation to —

 (a) an individual, means —

-(i) the individual’s spouse, son, adopted son, step- son, daughter, adopted daughter, step-daughter, father, step-father, mother, step-mother, brother, step-brother, sister or step-sister; and
+(i) the individual’s spouse, son, adopted son, step-son, daughter, adopted daughter, step-daughter, father, step-father, mother, step-mother, brother, step-brother, sister or step-sister; and

 (ii) a firm, a limited liability partnership or a corporation in which the individual or any of the persons mentioned in sub-paragraph (i) has control of not less than 20% of the voting power in the firm, limited liability partnership or corporation, whether such control is exercised individually or jointly; or